-Family and Child Service of Schenectady, Inc. is a private, non-sectarian, non-profit.
-It was established in 1930 as the initial project of the Junior League of Schenectady.
+Family and Child Service of Schenectady, Inc is a private, non-sectarian, non-profit which was established in 1930 as the initial project of the Junior League of Schenectady.
 The original mission was to help improve the quality of family life to families in distress within Schenectady.

 They are: respite care; community habilitation; family grants; Integrated Behavioral and Family Intervention Program.